surya-singh7/my-final-project/README.md

 4. **Configure the database connection**:

-   - Create a MySQL database for the application.
+   - Create a Mongod bdatabase for the application.
-   - Set your MySQL database credentials and other environment variables in the `.env` file.
+   - Set your Mongodb database credentials and other environment variables in the `.env` file.

 5. **Start the application**: